 Was he driving a Corvette?

 I was unable to get any reliable information on what kind of car Mr. Hamill crashed in 1976.
+[Note: in the Update below, written after this article originally went live, I link a video in which Mr. Hamill identifies the car he was driving as a BMW).
 I think the part of the legend specifying that it was a Corvette stems from conflation.
 The next movie Mark Hamill made after Star Wars was a comedy called Corvette Summer, which featured (naturally) a Corvette sports car as a major plot point.
 I think people have put these things together.
-I have no idea what kind of car he was driving.
+As per the update, it seems he was driving a BMW.

 How bad was the accident?